Step 1 of Creating an Online Course. How an online course can make you money.

 How to determine if your course idea will be profitable.

-You have probably already read Step 1, (if not you may want to take a quick second to do so), and as such you are committed to creating an online course.
+By now, you have probably already read Step 1, (if not you may want to take a quick second to do so), and as such you are committed to creating an online course.

-You may already have an idea for your first course.
+I’m hoping you may already have an idea for your first course.
 You may opt to use Approach 1 (expert) or Approach 2 (learn as you teach) when deciding on your course.
 But the most important question is simple: “Will this course be profitable?”

 Because online courses have been so popular, and the internet reach is so large there is an easy test to help you determine if there is a market for your course idea.